 Yarrow is also fantastic emotional armor – which may seem weird, but only because we haven’t invented the microscope that sees emotions yet.
 But think it through: Yarrow helps equalize blood pressure physiologically – emotionally, that has effects too!
 You feel more stable, even in a tough situation.
 And yarrow even has protection in the name – the myth of Achilles says he was dipped in magical armor, which was made him almost invulnerable.
 Sometimes science we haven’t figured out yet looks like magic, but however it works, Yarrow definitely can make tough things easier!
 If there are situations where you feel vulnerable, or if you have to gear up emotionally to do things that are difficult, give Yarrow a try!

 If you’re thinking about first aid, Yarrow is your best buddy – but you probably want to pack a few more things.
 Here’s a blog post about how to make your own herbal first aid kit!
-And if you’re thinking about emotional first aid, check out our free video class on the topic – it features Yarrow and a list of other plants that can be extremely useful in and after stressful and traumatic situations.
+And if you’re thinking about emotional first aid, check out our podcast episode on the topic – it features Yarrow and a list of other plants that can be extremely useful in and after stressful and traumatic situations.

 Yarrow grows in Iceland too, and is a big part of Icelandic herbal tradition (practical for all those Vikings!).
 We took this photo of Yarrow in Iceland when we were visiting for our honeymoon.
 We met up with Anna Rosa Robertsdottir, a fantastic herbalist in Reykjavik, who took us for a great herbal adventure.
 If you haven’t checked out her book, Icelandic Herbs, you definitely should!
 You can get it on Amazon, order it from your local independent bookstore, or check out her website directly – her book is one of our favorites!
 A few of the plants only grow in Iceland, but most of the herbs are relevant to the rest of us too, so grab a copy for yourself.